ArtOfBias/ics-tetris/README.md

 A tetris clone.

+## Running the game

+Run the run.bat file, this will compile the source code to a new `build` directory and run it.

 ## Controls

 | Key   | Action                   |
 | ----- | ------------------------ |
 | Up    | Rotate clockwise         |